by Bill McBride on 8/03/2013 01:11:00 PM

 The causes of the Great Recession were similar to the Great Depression - as opposed to most post war recessions that were caused by Fed tightening to slow inflation - and I'm frequently asked if we could compare the percent job losses during the two periods.
 Unfortunately there is very little data for the Great Depression.

-Here is that graph (I've added a couple of dots to update the current recession).
+Here is that graph (I've modified the graph slightly and added a few dots to update the current recession).

 Click on graph for larger image.